-LTHOUGH a few early superhets ended up with a grid detector and output stage, it is usual to take advantage of the high available pre-detector amplification to provide automatic volume control (A.V.C.).
+A through a few early superhets ended up with a grid detector and output stage, it is usual to take advantage of the high available pre-detector amplification to provide automatic volume control (A.V.C.).
 The principle of this is that the carrier reaching the second detector provides, by virtue of the process of rectification, a steady voltage which is used to bias back the earlier amplifying valves, so reducing their gain.
 For this reduction in gain to be effective it is evident that the peak voltage of the signal reaching the detector must be able to rise, without producing distortion, to a value equal to the bias required to reduce the gain of preceding valves to a low figure.
-This voltage may amount to 15 volts or more; it is quite certain that no detector other than a diode can possibly handle voltages of this order.
+This voltage may amount to 15 volts or more ; it is quite certain that no detector other than a diode can possibly handle voltages of this order.

-168. Simple A.V.C.
+I68.
+Simple A.V.C.

 Fig. 146 gives a simple A.V.C. circuit, in which the diode $V_2$ serves both as second detector and as generator of the A.V.C. voltages.
 The signal applied from the secondary of the I.F. transformer T across anode and cathode of $V_2$ is rectified in the usual way with the aid of the condenser C and the leak R, the latter being in the form of a potentiometer from which any desired portion of the total L.F. voltage across it can be conveyed to the L.F. amplifying valve.
 The flow of electrons through R on their way from anode to cathode of $V_2$ makes the "live" (unearthed) end of R negative to an extent substantially equal to the peak voltage of the applied H.F. signal that is driving the current.
-This voltage is fed back to the grid of V1. the filter made up of $R_1$ and C1 being interposed in the path to prevent carrier-frequency and lowfrequency voltages from being same path.
-If we make the assumption that a bias of 15 volts on $V_1$ (and other pre-detector valves not shown in the diagram) will be required to reduce their amplification sufficiently to enable them to handle local-station signals, it is evident that when the station is tuned in, the peak I.F. voltage applied to $V_2$ will have this value.
-Further, it is evident that any station inducing a lesser voltage in the aerial will give rise to some lower voltage at $V_2$ .
+This voltage is fed back to the grid of V1, the filter made up of $R_1$ and $C_1$ being interposed in the path to prevent carrier-frequency and lowfrequency voltages from being also fed back along the same path.

 Fig. 146 : Skeleton circuit of simple A.V.C. arrangement.
-The D.C. voltage produced by signal rectification by V, is used for control bias
+The D.C. voltage produced by signal rectification by V2 is used for control bias